Since Runcloud added some cool features, this review has been updated as of February 2022.

 UpCloud adverts the stability of their servers, and it is true.
 During the testing period, we had a constant performance.
 Moreover, the up-time was 100%.
 Great!

-Fine Usability, but not for WordPress
+Fine Usability, and many functionalities for WordPress

 Managing WordPress & Domains